For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: WAYHOME studio, vladwel, Inspiring, Kamelia.C – Shutterstock

 Working a part-time job while you're at uni is a great way to boost your CV, meet new people and (most importantly) earn some extra cash.
-According to our National Student Money Survey, 56% of students work part-time.
+In our latest National Student Money Survey, 58% of surveyed students said they worked part-time.

 But entering the competitive world of the part-time job hunt can be super daunting.
 Every student and their dog is looking for a way to supplement their Student Loan, which often barely covers rent.